 For the hostess who has a precious coffee table

 No guest wants to be the one who accidentally leaves behind a water ring on the host's furniture.
 For that same reason, and for the health of their coffee table and dining room table, no party host wants to be lacking coasters.
-So, for everyone's sake, expand your friend's coaster collection with this set of four hand-crafted terrazzo marble coasters.
-Choose between the yellow or green color, then rest easy knowing you can set your Negroni down with confidence.
+So, for everyone's sake, expand your friend's coaster collection with this set of six terrazzo-patterned coasters that nestle into a metal holder.
+The set includes three warm-toned coasters and three cool-toned coasters.
+You'll be able to rest easy knowing you can set your Negroni down with confidence.

 For the host who is always trying a new recipe